 Josef Alexander and Hulda celebrated their 50th Wedding Anniversary in November 1943.
 All their children with all their spouses and most of the grandchildren were present.
 Josef and Hulda had three daughters and three sons: Olga, Jenny, Elisabeth (Lies) and Edmund (E), Alexander (Oleg) and Ludwig (Luttek).
 I have a picture of the Golden Wedding with everyone in it.
-I tried and tried to copy it for this blog.
-For some reason it was not possible to do it.
-Maybe one day I will find a way, to still include this picture of the whole family.
+Here it is:

 My father was the second son of Josef and Hulda.
 He married my mother, Irma Charlotte Summerer, on the 30th of September 1930.
 My mother was only nineteen at the time.
 Four years later, on the 21st of September 1934, I was born.
 In June of 1935 my parents travelled with me to Lodz (Poland) to visit Dad’s family there.
 My mother and I, we did not have our own passports.
 We were included in Dad’s passport as can be seen in the following picture.

 As far as I know we stayed in Lodz with Tante Lies and Onkel Alfred.
 I have several pictures that show me with their son Horst who was born on the 7th of February 1935.
 Tante Lies was about the same age as my mother.
 Whereas Onkel Alred was twenty years older than his wife.
 He owned huge properties.
 We always thought they were rich.